sage-code/maj/alphabet.md

 **Phonetic:**

+Maj is a phonetic language, which means it’s written the way it sounds, and visa versa.

-* Maj phonetic is enclosed with double quotes: MAJ:"fonetik";
+* Maj phonetic is enclosed with double quotes: MAJ:"fonetyk";
-* IPA phonetic is enclosed with double quotes: IPA:"fonetic";
+* IPA phonetic is enclosed with double quotes: IPA:"fonetik";
 * English words are enclosed in double quotes: ENG:"phonetic";

 ## Vowels

-The vowels are read like in Italian.
-Romanian and Spanish not English or German;
+The vowels are read like in Italian, Romanian and Spanish;

 * Letter `a`  is open central, like `a` in `car`;
 * Letter `e`  is close-mid front, like `e`  in `melon`;